joelouthan/theologic.us/content/posts/family_devos-mark/2012-08-22-devotions-mark-218-22-jesus-is-the-bridegroom.md

 _3. Does your mom misses me when I am away?
 Do I miss your mom when I am not with her?_

 The more I love your mom, the more I miss her when I am not with her.
-Think: if we choose to love God and God grows in us, don&#8217;t you think we will want to see him more and more?
+Think: if we choose to love God and God grows in us, don't you think we will want to see him more and more?

 _What if Jesus came back to get us before you got out of school?
 Before you got married?
 Before you had kids of your own?
 What if he came back before I could ever preach?
 What if Jesus came back before we got to anything we wanted to do?_